US STOCKS-Nasdaq falls as U.S. export controls on China weigh on chip stocks

 By Shreyashi Sanyal and Bansari Mayur Kamdar

-Oct 10 (Reuters) - The Nasdaq hit a two-year low on Monday as chipmakers bore the brunt of U.S. efforts to hobble China's semiconductor industry, while investors treaded carefully ahead of the start of the earnings season.
+Oct 10 (Reuters) - The Nasdaq hit a two-year low on Monday as chipmakers bore the brunt of U.S. efforts to hobble China's semiconductor industry, while caution reigned ahead of the start of the earnings season.

-The Philadelphia SE Semiconductor index .SOX was down 2.7%, after the Biden administration published a sweeping set of export controls on Friday, including a measure to cut China off from certain semiconductor chips made anywhere in the world with U.S. equipment.
+The Philadelphia SE Semiconductor index .SOX tumbled 3.5% to also touch a two-year low, after the Biden administration published a set of export controls on Friday, including a measure to cut China off from certain semiconductor chips made anywhere in the world with U.S. equipment.

-Some of the index's biggest components including Nvidia Corp NVDA.O, Qualcomm Inc QCOM.O, Micron Technology Inc MU.O and Advanced Micro Devices AMD.O fell between 1.3% and 3.3% in early trading.
+Some of the index's biggest components including Nvidia Corp NVDA.O, Qualcomm Inc QCOM.O, Micron Technology Inc MU.O and Advanced Micro Devices AMD.O fell between 1.13% and 3.65%.

 Major U.S. banks are set to kick off the third-quarter earnings season in earnest on Friday, amid anxiety about the impact of inflationary pressures, rising interest rates and geopolitical uncertainties on their profit.